-Richard T. Lee, MD is an Associate Professor in the Division of Hematology and Oncology and the Helen Moss Foundation-Schoff Family Professor of Integrative Oncology at Case Western Reserve University School of Medicine.
-Dr. Lee serves as Director of Supportive and Integrative Oncology at the University Hospitals Seidman Cancer Center (SCC), and as Director of the Case Center for Integrative Oncology.
+Richard T. Lee, MD is an Associate Professor in the Division of Hematology and Oncology and the inaugural Helen Moss Foundation-Schoff Family Professor of Integrative Oncology at Case Western Reserve University School of Medicine.
+Dr. Lee serves as Director of the Supportive and Integrative Oncology Program at the University Hospitals Seidman Cancer Center (SCC) and as Director of the Case Center for Integrative Oncology.
 In these roles, he oversees the clinical, research and educational programs related to supportive and integrative oncology.
 As a medical oncologist, he provides routine oncologic care with a focus on hepatobiliary cancer.
 Additionally, he provides broad consultative services regarding supportive and integrative cancer approaches.

 Dr. Lee earned both his B.A. in anthropology and M.D at George Washington University as part of the seven-year B.A/M.D. combined degree program.
 He then completed his internal medicine residency at Stanford, his fellowship in hematology/oncology at the University of Chicago, where he served as chief fellow, and lastly his palliative care fellowship at Northwestern University.
 Between residency and fellowship, Dr. Lee became a Fulbright Scholar to Taiwan and China, where he attended China Medical University in Taichung, Taiwan to study Traditional Chinese Medicine with a focus on acupuncture.
 This time abroad helped to cultivate his interest in integrative oncology.